-Neha Shastry is an Indian-American filmmaker whose work focuses on the intersection of power, justice and pop culture.
-Her empathetic and immersive work has been recognized with a Dupont, Emmy and Peabody, amongst many other accolades.
+Neha Shastry is an Indian American film director and producer whose work focuses on the intersection of power, justice and pop culture.

 From 2021–2022, Neha was selected to participate in Netflix's inaugural Nonfiction Directing Fellowship, which was an incubator for upcoming directors of color.

-She started her career at Vice News, and was part of the founding team of who built the brand into the juggernaut it became.
-Just a few months into the job, Neha found herself producing their critically acclaimed coverage about Russia's annexation of Crimea and the subsequent war in Eastern Ukraine.
-She later became a tech reporter and producer for CNN, where she gained her appetite on reporting about people in power.
-Eventually, she started to feel burnt out from the world of journalism, so she set her sights on filmmaking, and has never looked back.
+She started her career at Vice News, and was part of the founding team that built the brand into the juggernaut it became.
+Just a few months into the job, Neha found herself producing their critically acclaimed coverage of Russia's annexation of Crimea and the subsequent war in Eastern Ukraine — work that earned her an Emmy and a duPont Award.
+She later became a tech reporter and producer for CNN, where she gained her appetite for reporting about people in power.
+Eventually, she started to feel burnt out from the world of journalism, so she set her sights on filmmaking, and hasn't looked back.

 Neha is represented by CAA and by Michelle Chang at Ramo Law.